learning-layers/TagRec/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.
 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Please cite [the papers](https://github.com/domkowald/tagrecommender#references) if you use this software in one of your publications.
+Please cite [the paper](https://github.com/domkowald/tagrecommender#citation) if you use this software in one of your publications.

 ## Download
 The source-code can be directly checked-out through this repository.
 It contains an Eclipse project to edit and build it and an already deployed .jar file for direct execution.
 Furthermore, the folder structure that is provided in the repository is needed, where _csv_ is the input directory and _metrics_ is the output directory in the _data_ folder.
 Both of these directories contain subdirectories for the different datasets:
 * bib_core for BibSonomy
 * cul_core for CiteULike
 * flickr_core for Flickr
+* ml_core for MovieLens
 * wiki_core for Wikipedia (based on bookmarks from Delicious)

 ## How-to-use